Audrey-Smyczek/agathas-apothecary/README.md

 Collecting User Testing.

 ## Future Work
-Changing Agatha's hair once a potion color has been created by the user.
 Allowing the user to clear the potion from the cauldron or allowing them to place the cauldron in a potion bottle.

 Recipe Book.
 More Animations.
 NPCs who are customers and request potions.
 A Bird.
 A Cat?
 More Ingredients.